STABLE ROAD DEADLINE ALERT: Faruqi & Faruqi Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $50,000 In Stable Road To Contact Him Directly To Discuss Their Options

 NEW YORK, Aug.
-22, 2021 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Stable Road Acquisition Corp. (“Stable Road” or the “Company”) (SRAC, Financial) and reminds investors of the September 13, 2021 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+29, 2021 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Stable Road Acquisition Corp. (“Stable Road” or the “Company”) (SRAC) and reminds investors of the September 13, 2021 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $50,000 investing in Stable Road stock or options between October 7, 2020 and July 13, 2021 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/SRAC.